Ricardo Rodriguez (wrestler): All Elite Wrestling (2021)

 On October 27, 2021, Rodríguez worked as the Spanish commentator for All Elite Wrestling, taking the place left of Willie Urbina (who was fired due to racist remarks he made against Japanese wrestler Hikaru Shida).
 He would only appear at one taping.

-Three Legacies Wrestling (2022-current)
+Three Legacies Wrestling (2022–present)

-Ricardo Rodriguez relocated to Lancaster, PA in 2022 and in September opened up his own wrestling academy called “Three Legacies Wrestling Academy”.
+Ricardo Rodriguez relocated to Lancaster, PA in 2022 and in September opened up his own wrestling academy called "Three Legacies Wrestling Academy".
 The academy features seminars and lessons from himself as well as special seminars from other WWE alumni.
 The academy hosts wrestling shows monthly/bi-monthly at different locations throughout Lancaster, PA.

+Personal life

+Rodriguez is of Mexican heritage, and is fluent in both English and Spanish.
+He was born in Los Angeles, California.
+His family originates from the state of Michoacán, Mexico.